Everything we love about our nomadic lifestyle depends on one thing … a speedy internet connection.

 5. Making Connections

-When everything was connected, we turned on the router and, using an ethernet connection, set up the router and modem.
+When everything was connected, we turned on the router and used the ethernet connection to set up the router and modem.
 The modem needed to be put into MBIM mode, and the APN was set to correspond to our data service provider.
-The APN for Verizon is usually “vzwinternet,” for AT&T it’s typically “broadband,” and for Sprint, “n.ispsn” usually works.
+The APN for Verizon is usually “vzwinternet.”
+For AT&T it’s typically “broadband.”
+And for Sprint, “n.ispsn” usually works.

 The final step of the installation is running another speed test to see how much your internet connection has improved.
 You’ll remember that before the upgrades we were at 7.01 Mbps down and 9.80 Mbps up.
 After the upgrades we got 24.55 Mbps down and 16.02 Mbps up!
-That’s a significant improvement – one that we’ll definitely notice!
+That’s an improvement we’ll definitely notice!